Light My Fire (Club House song): Releases

 "Light My Fire" was first released as a single on 23 August 1993, charting at No. 45 on the United Kingdom and No. 19 in Ireland, where it is remembered as the record the original six man line-up of Boyzone danced to on RTÉ's The Late Late Show.
-A re-release the following year with new remixes by fellow Media Records act Cappella saw it reach No. 11 in Ireland, and No. 26 in Australia.
-In the United Kingdom, Media Records had licensed the single to Pete Waterman's PWL record label (as UK Media Records would not be launched for another couple of years), with the Cappella version becoming another top 10 hit for PWL, when it peaked at No. 7 in April 24, 1994.
+A re-release the following year with new remixes by fellow Media Records act Cappella saw it reach No. 11 in Ireland, No. 13 in Israel, and No. 26 in Australia.
+In the United Kingdom, Media Records had licensed the single to Pete Waterman's PWL record label (as UK Media Records would not be launched for another couple of years), with the Cappella version becoming another top 10 hit for PWL, when it peaked at No. 7 on April 24, 1994.
 The single was also a hit in Scandinavia and the US.
 On the Eurochart Hot 100, "Light My Fire" debuted at No. 85, after charting in Belgium, Denmark, Ireland and the UK.
 It peaked six months later at No. 26.